 Rightsnet is maintained by the charity Lasa (Lasa Charity UK Limited).
 It provides information, advice and news on social welfare law in the UK, principally through its news and caselaw subscription service.
-The freely accessible Resources section however contains links to key online sources for legislation, official guidance, manuals, case law, forms and calculators.
-Of particular note amongst the case law links is a “Commissioners decisions archive” of almost 5000 decisions in pdf format, from the late 1940s onwards, which are mostly unavailable elsewhere online.
+The freely accessible “Resources” section however contains links to key online sources for legislation, official guidance, manuals, case law, forms and calculators.
+Case law content includes a “Commissioners decisions archive” of almost 5000 decisions in PDF format, from the late 1940s onwards, which are mostly unavailable elsewhere online.
 They include decisions formerly available from Commissioner Howell’s web site, the Office of the Social Security Commissioners’ archive, and the Child Poverty Action Group.

-The SSAC is the main UK advisory body on social security matters.
-This section of the GOV.UK web site includes the most recent Annual Report, current consultation documents, research and occasional papers and recent press releases.
-Older Annual Reports are now on the National Archives web site.
+The Social Security Advisory Committee (SSAC) is an independent advisory body on social security matters sponsored by the Department for Work and Pensions.
+This section of the GOV.UK web site includes recent annual reports, current consultation documents, research and occasional papers and recent press releases.
+Older annual reports are now on the National Archives web site.

 The Upper Tribunal is a superior court of record with UK-wide jurisdiction.
 Its Administrative Appeals Chamber deals with appeals from the General Regulatory Chamber, the Health, Education and Social Care Chamber, the Social Entitlement Chamber and the War Pensions and Armed Forces Compensation Chamber of the First-tier Tribunal.
 It also deals with first appeals from decisions of the Independent Safeguarding Authority and of the Traffic Commissioners, and with appeals from some decisions of tribunals in Wales, Scotland and Northern Ireland.
 Upon its establishment on 3 November 2008 it took over the work of the former Social Security, Child Support and Pensions Appeal Commissioners.
 This page of the GOV.UK web site has information, guidance and downloadable forms.
 Decisions 2016 onwards are on the site.
 Earlier decisions (1991 onwards for England & Wales and Scotland, with some earlier decisions; 1973 onwards, with a very small number of earlier ones, for Northern Ireland) are accessible via a link to the Courts and Tribunals Judiciary site.